californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Find DUI Checkpoints in California?

 In California, DUI checkpoints, or "sobriety checkpoints," are legal.
-Parties can find out where the inspections are by an online search of law enforcement agency websites and news outlets as it is required to notify the public of sobriety checkpoints.
+Parties may be able to find out where the inspections are by an online search of law enforcement agency websites and news outlets, as it is required to notify the public of sobriety checkpoints.

 What is an Aggravated DWI in California?